mumoshu/versapack/README.md

 # versapack

-`versapack` is a general-purpose project/application dependency manager.
-It is a tool like `godep`, `bundler`, `npm`, but for any sets of files.
+`versapack` is a versatile package manager. `gem` rather than `bundler` for Ruby, but for any sets of files.

 ## Rationale